WhileTrueDoGit/music-sheet-compacter/README.md

 6. Finalization
    1. Repeat the process (starting from 1.) with a new (excerpt of) music sheet.
    2. Print the result (to PDF).

-## Notes
-As this project was initiated to help a local orchestra, the current user-interface language is Dutch.
-Conversion into English will be the first issue raised on this project.